Far from Heaven (musical): Production

 The musical had a developmental premiere at the Williamstown Theatre Festival in July 2012.
 Directed by Michael Greif, the cast starred Kelli O'Hara and Steven Pasquale.
 Michael Korie explained the concept: "It's a mostly-music musical — in a Rodgers and Hammerstein vein, where you take the characters seriously.
 You don't write genre cream-puff songs.
 You write from character."

 The musical premiered Off-Broadway at Playwrights Horizons on June 2, 2013 where it ran until July 7, 2013.
 Directed by Michael Greif, Choreographed by Alex Sanchez, the production starred Kelli O'Hara as Cathy Whitaker, Steven Pasquale as Frank Whitaker, Isaiah Johnson as Raymond Deagan, Nancy Anderson as Eleanor Fine, Quincy Tyler Bernstine as Sybil, J.B.
 Adams as Dr. Bowman/Morris Farnsworth, James Moye as Stan Fine, Alma Cuervo as Mona Lauder, Sarah Jane Shanks as Doreen/ Connie, Mary Stout as Mrs. Leacock and Jake Lucas as David Whitaker.
+Erica Aubrey was the standby.